 In the Northern Hemisphere, the summer solstice usually falls between June 20 and June 22.
 While in the Southern Hemisphere, the summer solstice most often occurs between December 20 and 22.

-When is the Summer Solstice in 2022?
+When is the Summer Solstice in 2023?

 What is the Solstice?

-When the northern hemisphere is tilted towards the sun Canada, the United States, and Northern Mexico experience the longer warmer days of summer, while those in the southern hemisphere experience the shorter colder days of winter–and vice versa.
+So when the northern hemisphere is tilted towards the sun Canada, the United States and Northern Mexico experience the longer, warmer days of summer, while those in the southern hemisphere experience the darker, colder days of winter–and vice versa.
+If you live in the Southern Hemisphere and will welcome the winter this June, check out this list of Winter Solstice celebration ideas.

 What is the Summer Solstice?

-The summer solstice marks the longest day of the year.
-It is the peak of the Solar year, with the Sun literally at the height of its life-giving power.
-After the summer solstice, the days continue to get shorter and shorter until the shortest day and the longest night of the year is reached on the winter solstice.
+In other words, the solstice marks the peak of the Solar year, with the Sun literally at the height of its life-giving power.
+And in ancient times, that was indeed something to celebrate.
+The sun is so high in the sky that the Arctic Circle will experience 24 hours of sunlight each day while it remains at its height.
+But after the summer solstice.
+The days will once again become shorter and shorter until the shortest day and the longest night of the year is reached on the day of the winter solstice.

 Related: Outdoor Activities for Kids